My CFI Book

 Internal resources are found in the airplane.
 They include the avionics, autopilot, checklists, the AFM/POH, and passengers.

 External resources available during flight include ATC and flight service stations (FSS).
-ATC can help decrease pilot workload by providing traffic advisories, radar vectors, and assistance in emergency situations.
-An FSS can provide updates on weather and airport conditions.
+ATC can help reduce pilot workload by providing traffic advisories, radar vectors, and assistance during emergencies.
+An FSS can provide weather and airport condition updates.

 Crew Resource Management